ayush-sharma/infra_helpers/README.md

 For removing entries, use `--action remove`.

+## InfluxDB Scripts

-## aws/aws_elb_check_elb.py
+## backup_influxdb_to_s3.sh
-Script to do health check on ELB instances and check HTTP 200 code.
-Needs AWS ELB DNS and health check path.
-It will get public IPs of all ELB instances and see if the health check endpoint is being correctly forwarded to the backend instances.
+Backup all InfluxDB databases to S3.

 Usage:

-`python3 aws_elb_check_elb.py --elb_name http://elb.region.elb.amazon.aws.com --path health_check_path`

-## general/backoff_strategies.py
-Some code demonstrating different backoff strategies for retrying after transient failures.

-## general/post_to_slack.py
-Sample script to post messages to Slack using incoming webhooks.

-## influxdb/backup_influxdb_to_s3.sh
-Automatically backup all InfluxDB databases to S3.

-Usage:

 `./backup_influxdb_to_s3.sh s3://example_bucket/folder/`

+## MySQL Scripts

-## mysql/backup_mysql_to_s3.sh
+## backup_mysql_to_s3.sh
-Script used to take GZIPed backup of database and upload it to S3.
+Take `mysqldump`s of all databases on the local system, `gzip` them all, and upload them to AWS S3.

 Usage:

 `./backup_mysql_to_s3.sh s3://example_bucket/folder/`

-+ Add it to cron to automate DB backups.
+- Add this script to a cron to automate DB backups.
-+ Add lifecycle policies to target S3 bucket to control previous versions.
+- Add lifecycle policies to the S3 S3 bucket to control how many last backups to keep.